PaulBowden673/Projects-MP-MP1/README.md

 4. At the top of the repository, locate and click the 'Settings' button on the menu.
 5. Scroll down the Settings page until you locate 'GitHub Pages' section.
 6. Under 'Source', click on the dropdown menu and select 'Master Branch'.
-7. THe page will refresh, scroll bak down the page and locate the published site in the 'GitHub Pages' section.
+7. The page will refresh, scroll back down the page and locate the published site in the 'GitHub Pages' section.

 ### Forking the GitHub Repository

 Forking the repository will make a copy of the original repository, to view or make changes without affecting the original repository using the following steps
 1. Log in to GitHub and locate the repository named PaulBowden673/Projects-Mp-MP1
 2. At the top of the Repository, above the 'Settings' button on the menu, locate the 'Fork' button.
-3. You should now have a copy of the original repository i nyour GitHub account.
+3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone